MCabreraBrufau/aquaGHG/README.md

 `aquaGHG` is an easy-to-use and generic R package with the objective to provide reproducible calculation of GHG fluxes from static or floating chamber measurements in aquatic ecosystems.
-It uses the `goFlux` R package (https://github.com/Qepanna/goFlux) to import raw measuements.
+It uses the `goFlux` R package (https://github.com/Qepanna/goFlux) to import raw measuements and calculate diffusive fluxes.
 Look up [this webpage](https://qepanna.quarto.pub/goflux/) for a demonstration of the `goFlux` package usage.
-Then, mainly provides two options:
+`aquaGHG` mainly provides two options:
-- manually inspect the user's selection of incubation to select valid observations and proceed with subsequent flux calculation using both linear (LM) and non-linear (HM;[Hutchinson and Mosier, 1981](https://doi.org/10.2136/sssaj1981.03615995004500020017x)) flux calculation methods.
+- manually inspect the gas measurements, select the valid observations and proceed with subsequent flux calculation using both linear (LM) and non-linear (HM;[Hutchinson and Mosier, 1981](https://doi.org/10.2136/sssaj1981.03615995004500020017x)) flux calculation methods.
-- automatically processing of the data, from harmonized incubation timeseries to flux estimates using both LM and HM methods, without any manual step with several options regarding the automatic selection of valid data points.
+- automatically process the data without any manual step, from raw incubation timeseries to flux estimates to minimize users biases during data selection.

+Ebullition (or bubbling) can be a dominant pathway for methane (CH4) emissions in aquatic ecosystems.
+Based on the fact that previous studies have demonstrated how short-term *in-situ* incubations can be used to estimate both CH4 diffusive flux and ebullition, `aquaGHG` allows users to separate CH4 measurements into diffusion and ebullition components.
+Diffusion patterns are either selected manually or automatically identified with a dedicated algorithm, and ebullition fluxes are deduced by difference between the total and the diffusive fluxes.

 ## Import data using `goFlux`